arangodb/docs/3.5/programs-arangobackup-upload.md

 This process may take as long as it needs to upload the data from the single server or all of the cluster's db servers to the remote location.
-However, the upload will take advantage from previously uploaded backups which might contain identical files.
-Therefore, the functionality is incremental, if regular backups are taken and uploaded to the same remote site.
+However, the upload will take advantage from previously uploaded hot backups which might contain identical files.
+Therefore, the functionality is incremental, if regular hot backups are taken and uploaded to the same remote site.

 The status of the process may be acquired at any later time.